-Galleri Faire, downtown Seattle, with poet Tom Nivison (a gem of a man) on drums and Perry Emge on sound board, at the last show with the marvelous Floating Mountain Poets.
+Galleri Faire, downtown Seattle, with poet Tom Nivison (a gem of a man) on drums and Perry Emge on sound board, my last appearance with the marvelous Floating Mountain Poets.

-Floating Mountain Poets, 2006 maybe?
-A coffee shop somewhere in north Seattle.
-It had a name and location, I'm sure.
-Just don't press me.
-Pictured are Paco-Michelle Atwood of Los Angeles; Lydia Swartz of Wheeler, Oregon; Tom Nivison and David Jones of Tacoma, Dobbie Reese Norris (deceased) of Bellingham, Noelle Parkinson of Bainbridge Island; Tito Titus; and Kerry Lee, FMP Instigator-in-Chief; and others too numerous to mention.
+Floating Mountain Poets, 2006.
+Paco-Michelle Atwood of Los Angeles; Lydia Swartz of Wheeler, Oregon; Tom Nivison and David Jones of Tacoma, Dobbie Reese Norris (deceased) of Bellingham, Noelle Parkinson of Bainbridge Island; Tito Titus; and Kerry Lee, FMP Instigator-in-Chief; and others too numerous to mention.

-C&P Coffee Company, West Seattle, January, 2020, 10th Anniversary celebration--featuring poets previously featured during the past ten years.
+C&P Coffee Company, West Seattle, January, 2020, POETRYBRIDGE 10th Anniversary celebration, presenting featured poets from past ten years.